Gorzów Wielkopolski: Sports

 Gorzów is famous in Poland for its great clubs and fine athletes.
 There are two Olympic champions from Gorzów: Tomasz Kucharski and Michał Jeliński, both in rowing.
 It is a home for many world champions and Olympic medalists.
 A historical sport is also volleyball.
-GTPS holds to a great tradition and has had many outstanding players with the best ever, Sebastian Świderski, born in Gorzów.
+GTPS holds to a great tradition and has had many outstanding players with the best ever, Sebastian Świderski, born in Gorzów Wielkopolski.